worldcoin/sync-repo-docs-to-notion/README.md

 node sync-repo-docs-to-notion/dist/index.js
 ```

-Set either your pre-build script or post-build script to the `readmeToNotion.sh`.
+Set either your pre-build script or post-build script to the `readme_to_notion.sh`.
 In the basic settings, also set Auto-build so that the README gets automatically updated in Notion whenever you've updated the project.
 (Currently this feature is not working as expected as Unity DevOps have decided to automatically cancel auto-build if your project fails to build).

 See the `ZS_1123_VolumetricRnD` configuration as an example.